What Separates a Logo From a Brand — And Why It Matters for Founders

 Once the strategy is clear, design can do its real job.

-Alina Wheeler, author of Designing Brand Identity, describes a visual identity system as the organised set of tools that make a brand recognisable, scalable, and consistent across every application.
+A professionally built logo is not a single file.
+It is a system — designed to work across every context your brand will appear in.
+A visual identity system is the organised set of tools that make a brand recognisable, scalable, and consistent across every application.
 A logo is one element within that system.
 Not the system itself.

-A primary logo — the full version for headers and core brand applications
+• A primary logo — the full version for headers and core brand applications

-A secondary logo — a horizontal or stacked variation for different layouts
+• A secondary logo — a horizontal or stacked variation for different layouts

-An icon or monogram — for small sizes, social media, and favicon use
+• An icon or monogram — for small sizes, social media, and favicon use

-Light and dark versions — for use across different backgrounds
+• Light and dark versions — for use across different backgrounds

-Clear space rules — so the logo always has room to breathe
+• Clear space rules — so the logo always has room to breathe

-A usage guide — so anyone on your team applies it correctly
+• A usage guide — so anyone on your team applies it correctly

 When a founder goes through a proper brand process — strategy first, design second — something shifts.